apapiu/airbnb_app/README.md

 ###Acknowledgements:

 A big thank you to everyone at Insight especially the program directors and my fellow fellows for being so cool and helpful.
-Also thaks to Murray Cox for scrapign the AirBnB data and to all the great people who contributed to all the open source packages I used for this project.
+Also thaks to Murray Cox for scraping the AirBnB data and to all the great people who contributed to all the open source packages I used for this project.